RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Quick Start Installation Guide.rst

 Installing the Repo
 ^^^^^^^^^^^^^^^^^^^^^

-The repo tool from Google® allows you to manage multiple git repositories simultaneously.
+The repo tool from Google(R) allows you to manage multiple git repositories simultaneously.
 Run the following commands to install the repo:

 ::